1vasari/nathan-mccallum.com/albums.md

 - Pink Floyd, Dark Side of the Moon
 - Pink Floyd, Wish You Were Here
 - Plini, Handmade Cities
+- Prince, Purple Rain
+- Punch Brothers, The Phosphorescent Blues
 - Queen, A Night at the Opera
 - R.E.M., Automatic for the People
 - Radiohead, OK Computer
 - Simon & Garfunkel, Bridge Over Troubled Water
+- Sir & Lydia, This Mystery
 - Snarky Puppy, groundUP
 - Snarky Puppy, Immigrance
+- Snarky Puppy, Live at the Royal Albert Hall
 - Snarky Puppy, We Like it Here
+- Stars Of The Lid, And Their Refinement of the Decline
 - Steely Dan, Aja
 - Steely Dan, Can't Buy a Thrill
 - Steely Dan, Gaucho